Show hiring managers you have the knowledge to succeed

 3. University, college, or institution

 Add some context to your education by listing the university, college, or institution where you went to school.
-This is especially important if you attended a well-respected program in your field, because it will make you seem all the more impressive.
+This is especially important if you attended a well-respected program in your field, because it will add more credibility and gravitas to your resume.

 4. Years attended

-The timeframe that you were in school is generally something you don't need to worry about including unless you're still in school or graduated within the last year.
-Additionally, you might add the dates you were in school if you need to take care of a gap in employment.
-Outside of these conditions, you should leave off the timeframe you were in school.
+The timeframe that you were in school is generally something you don't need to worry about including – unless you're still in school or graduated within the last year.
+Additionally, you might add the dates you were in school if you need to explain a gap in employment.
+Outside of these conditions, you should leave off the timeframe.

 5. GPA

 Whether or not you include your GPA in the Education section of a resume depends on many factors.
-If you earned your degree 20 years ago, your GPA is likely a defunct measure of your current abilities.
+If you earned your degree 20 years ago, your GPA is likely a defunct measure of your current abilities, so you can leave it off.
 If you earned your degree recently, however, adding your GPA can be a great move – but only if it's 3.5 or higher.
 You can also indicate any distinctions you earned based on your grades, such as summa cum laude, if applicable.

 6. Extracurricular activities